Channel Balance Interpolation in the Lightning Network via Machine Learning: Introduction

 \section{Introduction}

 The Lightning Network is a layer-2 protocol on the Bitcoin blockchain that enables rapid and cost-effective payments.
 Central to optimizing its efficiency is the accurate estimation of channel balances, which directly informs pathfinding strategies.
-Effective pathfinding circumvents the need for a cumbersome trial-and-error process in identifying viable payment routes, thereby streamlining operations within the network.
-While there have been advances in understanding balance generation\cite{pickhardt2021security}, along with the exploration of reinforcement learning (RL) for pathfinding\cite{valko2023increasing} and the development of multipath payment protocols\cite{pickhardt2021optimally}, the prediction of channel balances is less explored territory.
+Effective pathfinding circumvents the need for a cumbersome trial-and-error process in identifying viable payment routes.
+While there have been advances in understanding pathfinding with uncertain channel balances \cite{pickhardt2021security}, exploration of reinforcement learning (RL) for pathfinding \cite{valko2023increasing} and the development of multipath payment protocols \cite{pickhardt2021optimally}, the direct prediction of channel balances is less explored territory.

 This gap in the literature motivates the current study, which seeks to determine whether it is feasible to interpolate the balances of channels within the Lightning Network accurately.
-It further aims to identify the most predictive features for balance interpolation, questioning whether these predictions can rely solely on node features, channel features, or a combination of both, and possibly enhanced by topological information of the network.
+Furthermore, this work aims to identify the most predictive features for balance interpolation, questioning whether these predictions can rely solely on node features, channel features, or a combination of both, and possibly enhanced by topological information of the network.
 To tackle these questions, the study evaluates the performance of two baseline methods against six machine learning (ML) models, each with a varying subset of features.

-The investigation reveals that ML models are indeed capable of predicting channel balances with a better degree of accuracy than heuristic methods like the equal split assumption.
-This outcome suggests that the predictive power of machine learning models could be leveraged to refine pathfinding algorithms.
-This study sheds light on the potential of specific features and how machine learning can enhance the network's pathfinding efficiency.
+The investigation reveals that ML models can predict channel balances more accurately than heuristic methods like the equal split assumption.
+This predictive power can be leveraged to refine pathfinding algorithms by reducing uncertainty in channel balances and decreasing failed payment attempts.